MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-httpssvc.md

 SvcParamKey and MUST NOT be included in the ALPN set.

-Clients SHOULD NOT attempt connection to a service endpoint whose alpn set does not contain any compatible protocol suites.
+Clients SHOULD NOT attempt connection to a service endpoint whose ALPN set does not contain any compatible protocol suites.
 To ensure consistency of behavior, clients MAY reject the entire SVCB RRSet and fall back to basic connection establishment if all of the RRs indicate "no-default-alpn", even if connection could have succeeded using a